Skip to main contentSkip to footer content

 SJCC currently offers three Noncredit Certificates to provide focused pathways for students seeking career advancement or skill development.

-San José City College is one of the members of the SBCAE that collaborate to build career pathways for adult learners to sustain better earnings while living in the one of the nation's highest cost-of-living areas.
-Along with dedicated faculty, staff, and community partners, SJCC is committed to helping adults with lower basic skills to join certificate programs by blending focused on skills development, and Bridge programs leading to jobs with family-sustaining wages.
+San José City College is one of the members of the SBCAE (opens in a new tab) that collaborate to build career pathways for adult learners to sustain better earnings while living in one of the nation's highest cost-of-living areas.
+Along with dedicated faculty, staff, and community partners, SJCC is committed to helping adults with lower basic skills join certificate programs by blending focused skills development and Bridge programs leading to jobs with family-sustaining wages.

-Credit classes are designed for students who are interested in earning college credits towards a degree or certificate.
-Students who take credit classes generally receive a letter grade (A, B, C, D or F) recorded on a transcript.
+Credit classes are designed for students who are interested in earning college credits toward a degree or certificate.
+Students who take credit classes generally receive a letter grade (A, B, C, D, or F) recorded on a transcript.

 California residents and undocumented residents, 18 years or older, living in California.

-Students who hold F1 visas will need to connect with the San José City College International Student Programto learn the process/eligibility for enrolling into a noncredit course or program.
+Students who hold F-1 visas will need to connect with the San José City College International Student Program to learn the process and eligibility for enrolling in a noncredit course or program.